Bira/octopus-carnival/_drafts/demons/wir-mm-4e-babau.md

 ## Final Impressions

 I'm gonna have to go with "meh" on this one.
-I'm not a fan of Graz'zt.
-Pretty suave manipulator types irritate me, mainly because they're usually declared off-limits by metaplot.
-Plus he ruins the nice thematic divide between demons and devils.
-Did they ever publish stats for this guy, or an adventure where the PCs can kill him?
+Their backstory feels kinda shoehorned in.
+They somehow brought back the Blood War and Graz'zt, something which I feel was completely unnecessary.
+I was never a fan of pretty manipulator types protected by metaplot.

 As for the babaus themselves, they seem a bit too hard to use properly, since they absolutely must gain combat advantage to do level-appropriate damage with